How to Measure Diversity in the Workplace

 It means now is the time to get the workplace diversity ball rolling in your organization.
-Here’s how:
+Here’s how to measure diversity:

-Pay Attention to These Diversity Metrics and Crunch the Numbers
+Pay Attention to These Diversity KPIs and Crunch the Numbers

-“Metrics” is a fancy word for data.
-When it comes to moving your organization toward healthy diversity, the following data points are imperative:
+When it comes to moving your organization toward healthy diversity, tracking these diversity and inclusion KPIs is imperative: